Dry herb vaporizers either use a conduction or convection process to heat the herbs.

 Cleaning Kit Included: That handy little brush will be very useful – try not to lose it!

 A Note On Battery Life

-Some models allow for batteries to be changed/replaced easily and if you’re planning on doing plenty of sessions then this can be a very useful feature.
+Some models allow for batteries to be easily changed and replaced.
+If you’re planning on doing plenty of sessions then this can be a very useful feature.

-As a very rough approximation, an average battery of 3000 mAh on medium temperature will be good for about an hour and a half of steady use before running out of juice.
+As a very rough approximation, an average battery of 3000mAh on medium temperature will be good for about an hour and a half of steady use before running out of juice.